TaiEagle/CS-Projects/README.md

 # CS-Projects
-This contains projects that I complete for school.
+This contains projects that I completed for school.